WNSP: Programming

 During High School Football season the station airs Live coverage of games and scores until midnight each Friday night.

-Notable regular guests across the station include South Alabama Basketball Head Coach Richie Riley, Asisstant GM of the Washington Nationals Dan Jennings, South Alabama Baseball Head Coach Mark Calvi, Alabama play-by-play commentator Chris Stewart, Jake Crain of The Daily Wire, former San Diego Chargers Quarterback and St. Michael's Catholic Head Coach Philip Rivers and former Alabama Crimson Tide football center and The Biggest Loser contestant Roger Shultz.
+Notable regular guests across the station include South Alabama Basketball Head Coach Richie Riley, Assistant GM of the Washington Nationals Dan Jennings, South Alabama Baseball Head Coach Mark Calvi, Alabama play-by-play commentator Chris Stewart, Jake Crain of The Daily Wire, former San Diego Chargers Quarterback and St. Michael's Catholic Head Coach Philip Rivers and former Alabama Crimson Tide football center and The Biggest Loser contestant Roger Shultz.

 History

 This station began regular broadcast operations on October 1, 1964, as WBCA-FM.
 Broadcasting with 3,000 watts of effective radiated power, the Faulkner Radio, Inc.-owned station was the FM sister station to WBCA (1110 AM).
 As with the AM station, the WBCA callsign was said to stand for "Wonderful Baldwin County Alabama".
-James H. Faulkner, owner of Faulkner Radio, also owned The Baldwin Times newspaper and had served as the mayor of Bay Minnette from 1941 to 1943.
+James H. Faulkner, owner of Faulkner Radio, also owned The Baldwin Times newspaper and had served as the mayor of Bay Minette from 1941 to 1943.

 In 1967, the station raised its antenna to 104 meters (340 feet), lowered its effective radiated power to 2,300 watts, and changed its call letters to WWSM.
 Programmed separately from its country music formatted AM sister station since its launch in 1964, WWSM played a soul music format for most of the 1970s.
 However, by 1979, the station had adopted a Top 40 format and was simulcasting as much as 60% of the AM station's programming.

 In August 1985, the Faulkner family agreed to transfer control of licensee Faulkner Radio Inc. to Faulkner University.
 The deal was approved by the FCC on October 3, 1985, and the transaction was consummated on January 10, 1986.
 In March 1986, Faulkner Radio Inc. agreed to formally transfer the broadcast license for WWSM to Faulkner University.
 This transfer was approved by the FCC on April 2, 1986, and the transaction was consummated on August 4, 1986.